KevinWJohnson/web102-astroweight-calculator/README.md

 ### Overview

 * The Astro Weigh Calculator allows you to calculate weight on different planets.
-* Use can remove and add Pluto from the dropdown box.
+* You can remove and add Pluto from the dropdown box.

     Astro Weigh Calculator:
     ![Astro Weigh Calculator](/assets/images/CalculateWeight.JPG)